ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - `osu!alumni`
 - `osu!direct`

-When referring to a language, capitalize the first letter of that language.
+When referring the name of a language, capitalize the first letter of that language.

+- The **Maltese** chat channel are for those who speak **Maltese**.

 #### Abbreviations